milgrim2023/human-speed/_posts/2025-07-23-lazy-day-in-the-peaks.md

 ![]({{ site.baseurl }}/images/steve-pub.jpg)

 Full of charge, as much as I can be, I headed back to the campsite for an early night and early start tomorrow.
-I have a campsite booked halfway along the route and hope I can get a full charge there, I've booked an electric pitch and just need to find a lightweight hook-up unit for use in future trips like this.
+I have a campsite booked halfway along the route to my brother's wedding and hope I can get a full charge there, I've booked an electric pitch and just need to find a lightweight hook-up unit for use in future trips like this.

 [bullshead]: http://www.thebullsheadmonyash.co.uk/